talentpair/puppet-python-nlp-tools/README.md

 git clone https://github.com/talentpair/puppet-python-nlp-tools.git
 cd puppet-python-nlp-tools

-# This just makes sure that we have an up-to-date version of Puppet before continuing
+# Make sure that we have an up-to-date version of Puppet before continuing
 sudo puppet apply --detailed-exitcodes --parser=future --modulepath=modules manifests/puppet.pp || test $? -eq 2

-# this will take a while so you might want to be in screen (or tmux if you like that sort of thing)
+# The install will take a while so you might want to be in screen (or tmux if you like that sort of thing)
 screen          # screen -rd will get you back

-# Now do the full install including stuff from apt and pip
+# Do the full install including stuff from apt and pip
 sudo puppet apply --detailed-exitcodes --parser=future --modulepath=modules manifests/tutorial.pp || test $? -eq 2
 ```